CMS 370K Internship in Communication Studies for Fall, Spring, or Summer

 CMS 370K is offered on a pass/fail basis only.
 It WILL count toward a degree in Communication Studies.
 This pass/fail course will not count against the total pass/fail courses (5) that students are allowed overall.

-IE Pre-Graduate School Internship
+CMS 364M/264M/164M IE Pre-Graduate School Internship

 Are you thinking about whether graduate school is in your future?
-Are you uncertain about what it would be like to be a graduate student and what academic program may be suited best to your interests and career goals?
+Are you uncertain about what it would be like to be a graduate student and what academic program may best be suited to your interests and career goals?

 To participate and earn academic credit (CMS 164M, 264M or 364M), you must currently be a UT-Austin undergraduate and plan on undertaking the internship prior to graduation.
 Participation is contingent upon finding a mentor in your proposed field of graduate study who is willing to supervise the internship.
 This internship is an opportunity for bright UT undergraduates to work with faculty and veteran graduate students to learn about those unique aspects of graduate study that make it distinct from the undergraduate experience (e.g., conducting research, writing for scholarly audiences, participating in seminars, serving as teaching and research assistants, publishing articles in professional journals, becoming members of scholarly organizations and learned societies, preparing for an academic or professional career, etc.).
 The objective of the IE Pre-Graduate School Internship is to connect undergraduates with UT faculty mentors and seasoned graduate students ("buddies") in their area of study.
 Internships are arranged by Dr. Richard Cherwitz, Professor of Communication Studies and Founder of the IE Program, and are based on the ability of the student to gain the consent of a faculty member and/or graduate student willing to supervise the internship.
 Internship projects, assignments and tasks are determined through negotiation between students and faculty members; internship contracts ensure that there is both structure to and accountability for the experience.
-Professor Cherwitz, who served an Associate Dean of the Graduate School for seven years, will hold workshops and meetings, allowing all interns to share their experiences and to learn about: graduate study, obtaining admissions and funding and creating career possibilities.
+Professor Cherwitz, who served as an Associate Dean of the Graduate School for seven years, will hold workshops and meetings, allowing all interns to share their experiences and to learn about graduate study, obtaining admissions, funding, and creating career possibilities.